dcurrie/minstd64e/README.md

 `lll_spect [-c|--Cohn_Elkies [0|1]] [-b|--blocksize <2..48>] [-h|--help] <output-file-name> <dim> <mult> <modul>`

 The default block size is 10.
-It can be varied between 2 and the <dim> to tp trade speed and accuracy.
+It can be varied between 2 and the `<dim>` to trade speed and accuracy.
 Using a value of 30 was sufficient to obtain accuracy equivalent to Karl Entacher's Mathematica implementation in our tests.

-The set of constants defaults to the original Entacher constants extended with L'Ecuyer, Leech, Rogers values up to <dim> 48.
-Specifying `-c` switches to the Cohn & Elkies values, which is limited to <dim> 36.
+The set of constants defaults to the original Entacher constants extended with L'Ecuyer, Leech, Rogers values up to `<dim>` 48.
+Specifying `-c` switches to the Cohn & Elkies values, which is limited to `<dim>` 36.